Archive for April 2025

 Yes, the 6-inch f/6 Newtonian in my opinion, just might be the perfect telescope for the dedicated visual observer.
 It’s both compact and lightweight, and even with an equatorial mount is easily manageable, and has twice the light gathering power of a 4-inch refractor.

 I had a 6-inch Criterion RV-6 almost 50 years ago, but life got busy and sold it.
-However, I always regretted selling that telescope.
-So, in about 2017 I bought another 6-inch, but this time with an f/6 focal ratio.
+However, I have always regretted selling that telescope.
+So, in 2018, I bought another 6-inch, but this time with an f/6 focal ratio.
 The Criterion RV-6 was an f/8.
-I like the f/6 much better as it’s a bit more versitile, for a wider field of view, and a 2x Barlow can make the f/6, an f/12.
-And the f/6 is more portable due to the shorter OTA.
+I like the f/6 much better as the optical tube is not as long, and the shorter focal length allows for wider fields of view.
+When emplying a 2x Barlow, the f/6 becomes an f/12 focal ratio.

-After being a serious “visual” observer for at least 40 years and having more than 10 telescopes, I’ve come to the conclusion: A 6-inch f/6 Newtonian (my opinion) might just be the perfect transportable “visual” telescope.
+After being a serious “visual” observer for at least 40 years and having had more than 12 telescopes, I’ve come to the conclusion: A 6-inch f/6 Newtonian just might just be the perfect amateur telescope by offering enough aperture to see thousands of deep-sky objects and with reasonable portability.

 The Train of Life By James S. Tippett (1885-1958)